chibiboba/JS-202/My Notes/Lesson 1 Notes.md

 # Tutorial 1

+[Building Your First Web Page](https://learn.shayhowe.com/html-css/building-your-first-web-page/) introduces the vocabulary of HTML and CSS and demonstrates a few of the most common tags and rules.

 # Difference between HTML and CSS

 - *HTML*, HyperText Markup Language, gives content structure and meaning by defining that content as, for example, headings, paragraphs, or images. *CSS*, or Cascading Style Sheets, is a presentation language created to style the appearance of content—using, for example, fonts or colors.